railsgirls/guides-ptbr/_posts/2014-05-09-test-driven-development.markdown

 The other members of the group can chime in and ask questions or spot problems for you.

-Here is an example of an expanded test suite:
+Aqui está um exemplo de como expandir seus casos de teste:

 {% highlight ruby %}
 describe "roman" do
-  it "converts the number 1 to the string I" do
+  it "converte o número 1 na string I" do
     roman(1).must_equal "I"
   end

-  it "converts the number 2 to the string II" do
+  it "converte o número 2 na string II" do
     roman(2).must_equal "II"
   end
 end
 {% endhighlight %}

-Your tests are now **red** again; at least one is failing.
+Seus testes agora estão **vermelhos** de novo; ao menos um está falhando.

 **Stand up** and offer the hot seat to the next person in your group.

-## Repeat!
+## Repita!

 Keep repeating steps 2 through 4, making sure to continue switching at the end of step 4.
 You are done when your team feels like they are done.